Africa (Toto) - Instrumental Remake

 In this image you can see the tempo I defined for the track according to the audio reference.
 You can also see the metric and how I adjusted everything with their respective bars.

-Step 2: I start recording the Percussions
+Step 2: Recording the Percussions

 The VSTs that I used for the percussion of the Africa instrumental.

-Step 3: Jeff Porcaro Drums
+Step 3: Jeff Porcaro's Drumming

 Tracks of the elements of the drums and the VST that I used.